eternitywall/blog.eternitywall.com/_posts/2018-04-12-sign-to-contract.md

   whose tip is inserted in the coinbase transaction.
   As a result, the signature is committed in the block header, but the path has to traverse both trees and the coinbase.
-  Thus proofs double in size
-  and the miner may decide to include arbitrary data in the proofs, since he has some control on what is inside the coinbase.
+  Thus proofs at least double in size, the miner has some control on what is inside the coinbase, so he may decide to include malicious data or make the coinbase so large (multiple KB) that it won't be possible to create an OTS proof passing through that.

 # An actual implementation w/ Electrum
 Implementing this stuff may seem simple,